 We assure you that the color-coding identifies discrete vs. continuous fields and not dimensions vs. measures.
 Measures can actually be used as discrete fields or continuous fields, and the same is true for some dimensions, such as dates.

 So what does this mean for your visualizations?
-I will illustrate using two rules of thumb I have when considering if a field should be used as discrete or continuous.
+We will illustrate using two rules of thumb we have when considering if a field should be used as discrete or continuous.

 Discrete fields draw headers; continuous fields draw axes

 Take a look at the following visualizations that look at sales by month.

 In the first chart, we are using date as a discrete field:

 Notice that there is a discrete header for each month.

 In the second chart, we are using the same exact data, but we have changed the Date dimension from discrete to continuous:

 As you can see, we now have a continuous axis of time.
 Since the axis is continuous, we cannot change the order of the dates; they follow a chronological order from oldest date on the left to most recent date on the right.